 Then, click on Add New to start a new automation sequence.

 This is how the automation canvas would look like:

 Add an event and get designing your automation.

 The event defines the action taken by the users.

-There are a range of event options available to you:
+There is a range of event options available to you:

 And many more.

 Choose the option of Order Created from the options provided.